martinsaf/nmap_scanner/README.md

 ## Usage
 Run the script from the command line:
-`python script.py`
+`python nmap_scanner.py`

-Replace `script.py` with the actual name of your script file if it is different.
 Adjust the target IP in the script as necessary.